 - We cannot guarantee that you will be given your first choices.
-Therefore please remember that you must indicate 4 approved suitable alternatives on your form.
+Therefore, indicate 4 approved suitable alternatives on your form.
 You may be given any of these 4 modules if your first choices are not available.
 It is important that they fit with your studies and have been approved by your home university.
-If your form does not state these 3 alternatives it will not be accepted and it will be returned. - You must register for classes at one school exclusively.
+If your form does not state these alternatives it will not be accepted and it will be returned. - You must register for classes at one school (eg RSPP) exclusively.
 Students CANNOT choose classes from across schools and faculties - It is imperative that ALL your module choices, including alternative choices, are approved by your home institution before you return this form to us.
-You must ensure that your form is signed by your home institution before it is submitted. - Modules are allocated on a first come, first served basis. - You must ensure that you tick the box 'compulsory' if you require the module in order for your graduation not to be delayed at your home institution. - Once submitted you cannot make any changes to the module choice form.
+You must ensure that your form is signed by your home institution before it is submitted. - Modules are allocated on a first come, first served basis. - You must ensure that you tick the box 'compulsory' if you require the module in order for your graduation not to be delayed at your home institution.
+We will try our best to get you into this module but we cannot guarantee it. - Once submitted you cannot make any changes to the module choice form. - You will receive your individual timetable during the Orientation Week.

-Available modules at SPCP - BSc (Hons) Psychology
+Available modules at RSPP - BSc (Hons) Psychology

-Autumn 2013 and Spring 2014
+Autumn 2014 and Spring 2015

 - ✓ Elective subjects only run subject to sufficient numbers of students enrolling in the class - ✓ For any Level 3 course you will need to meet the pre-requisites of the course.
-Please check the module description carefully and consult with your academic advisor (and the IPO if necessary). - ✓ Do not chose modules from the below list only.
-Ensure that you read the module outline below, and that you discuss your options with your academic advisor (and/or your International Office). - ✓ The module choice form that you send to Regent's University London as part of your application is your final selection.
-No changes can be made at a later stage. - ✓ Module outlines are shown below and syllabi can be requested from: inbound@regents.ac.uk. - ✓ Timetable clashes may be avoided if you chose only classed from one level.
+Check the module description carefully and consult with your academic advisor (and the IPO if necessary).
+These modules are marked with \. - ✓ Ensure that you read the module outline below, and that you discuss your options with your academic advisor (and/or your International Office).
+Detailed module descriptions are available upon request from: inbound@regents.ac.uk - ✓ The module choice form that you send to Regent's University London as part of your application is your final selection.
+No changes can be made at a later stage. - ✓ Timetable clashes may be avoided if you chose only classed from one level. - ✓ You will receive your class timetable during the Orientation Week.
+We are unable to confirm your schedule beforehand.

-Level Semester Elective Module Module Title ECTS Notes
+Lev el Semester Electiv e or Core Module Code Module Title ECT S Note s

-or Core Code
+ı AS Core PSY401 Research Methods I 10

-1 AS Core PSY401 Research Methods 1 10
+I SS Core PSY404 Research Methods 2 10

-1 SS Core PSY404 Research Methods 2 10
+I AS Core PSY402 Society and the Individual 10

-1 AS Core PSY402 Society and the Individual 10
+I AS Core PSY403 Life Span I 10

-1 AS Core PSY403 Life Span 1 10
+I SS Core PSY405 Bio-Cognitive Psychology 10

-1 SS Core PSY405 Bio-Cognitive 10
+I SS Core PSY406 Conceptual, Cultural and Current Issues in Psychology 10

-1 SS Core PSY406 Conceptual, Cultural & Current Issues in Psychology 10
+2 AS Core PSY501 Research Methods 3 & Research Methods - mini project 5

-2 AS Core PSY501 Research Methods 3 5
+Research Methods 4 - Mini Project

 2 AS Core PSY506 Biopsychology 10

-2 AS Core PSY507 Applying Cognitive Psychology 10
+2 AS Core PSY507 Applied Cognitive Psychology 10

 2 AS Core PSY504 History and Concepts in Therapies & Counselling Psychology 5

 2 SS Core PSY502 Applying Social Psychology 10

 2 SS Core PSY503 Life Span 2 10

-2 SS Elective PSY508 Psychopathology 5
+2 SS Elective PSY508 Psycho-pathology 5

-2 SS Elective PSY509 Psychology of Sport & Performance 5
+2 SS Elective PSY509 Psychology of Sport and Performance 5

 3 AS and SS Core PSY601 Research Project 20

 3 AS Core PSY606 Positive Psychology 10

 3 AS Elective PSY602 Health Psychology 5

 3 AS Elective PSY603 Psychology of Fashion, Fame and Identity 5

-3 AS Elective PSY604 Crime & Punishment 5
+3 AS Elective PSY604 Crime and Punishment 5

 3 SS Core PSY610 Cultural Psychology 10

-3 SS Elective PSY608 Peace, Conflict, Environment 10
+3 SS Elective PSY608 Environment, Peace and Conflict 10

 3 SS Elective PSY609 Psychology of Sexuality and Gender 10

 3 SS Elective PSY607 Psychology of Film, Theatre & Fairy Tale 10